Recommended Computer Configurations

-The recommended OptiPlex computers, currently the model 9020, will work for Public Internet, PowerPAC, Circulation and Tech Services.
+The current recommended OptiPlex computer is the 7440 All-in-One (AiO), which will work for Circulation and Tech Services, Public Internet, and PowerPAC.

 Prices of computers and components fluctuate quite frequently and prices drop often as newer technology comes on the market.
 Software upgrades are frequent in some areas and yearly in others.
 As soon as a recommendation like this is made, assume that something newer has already been released.

 Circulation/Tech Services/Public Internet/PowerPAC Configuration

 OptiPlex 7440 All-in-One

 |Operating System(s)||Windows® 10 Professional 64-bit|